 This is the sort of thing that becomes evident in relation to crimes people might consider minor.
 Some light tax fiddles, various traffic offences and – perhaps most widespread in this day and age – copyright theft.

-What you take to mean by that is up to you but the most obvious example is downloading of music, TV shows, software and films.
+What you take that to mean is up to you but the most obvious example is downloading of music, TV shows, software and films.
 It's easy and it's free and there seems to be little chance of punishment, so people do it.
+No fear of punishment - and perhaps a rationalisation that it is essentially a 'victimless' crime - mean that copyright theft has virtually become a way of life.

 This is arguably an extension of copying a tape or CD for a mate or even video taping TV programmes.
 Although these things were technically illegal there was no chance of prosecution; and there was no obvious victim in the crime.
-That's apparently the case these days with downloading, despite a few high profile cases where largely blameless people have been utterly, despicably, ruined by a desperate publishing industry.
+That's apparently the case these days with downloading, despite a few high profile cases where largely blameless people have been utterly, despicably, ruined by a desperate publishing industry intent on sending a resounding message to potential transgressors.

 These companies have seen their profits dwindle and the industry now spends most of its time whingeing to various governments to crack down on downloaders, despite the fact that this is clearly now impossible.
 There are the odd adverts in newspapers and on TVs, including the utterly hopeless Knock-off Nigel ads that attempted to suggest that everyone hates people who buy cheap DVDs down the pub.